Moinom/splitbot/README.md

 ## bot commands

-As long as the bot is online, it will add new server members to the role with the least members.
+As long as the bot is is active (!divide start has been sent), it will add new server members to the role with the least members.

 ### !divide start